Ross School of Business: Facilities and institutes

 Upon its establishment in 1924, the business school was located in Tappan Hall, the oldest extant classroom building on campus.
 The original 1894 wing was designed by the Detroit firm Spier & Rohns, and the south wing was designed by Luckenbach / Ziegelman & Partners.

 The school moved to its current site in 1948.
 Authorized by the Regents in July 1945, the site was in the northern half of a block surrounded by Monroe Street, Tappan Street, Hill Street, and Haven Street.
 It was purchased at the time construction was begun.
-Ten private dwellings were demolished for to make way for the construction, which began in August, 1946.
+Ten private dwellings were demolished for to make way for the construction, which began in August 1946.
 The business school was the first skyscraper on campus and was designed by architects Lee and Kenneth C. Black, of Lansing, Michigan.

 New York City real estate developer Stephen M. Ross (BBA '62) gave a gift of $100 million to the business school, the second largest donation ever to a U.S. business school and the largest gift to the university in its history.
 In recognition, the Board of Regents met in special session on September 9, 2004, to rename the school the Stephen M. Ross School of Business.
+New York-based architecture firm Kohn Pedersen Fox (KPF) designed the 270,000-square-foot building.
 In 2013, Ross announced a second gift to the school of $100 million.
 The second gift was used for facilities upgrades, including high-tech classrooms, a new career services space, and additional areas for practical research; as well as student scholarships.
+KPF designed this second phase, as well, including the new-construction Blau Hall, renovated Kresge Hall, and recladded Wyly Hall.
 In September 2017, Ross donated an additional $50 million to the school.